The Low Spark of High Heeled Boys

 The Low Spark of High Heeled Boys is the fifth studio album by English rock band Traffic, released in 1971.
-The album was Traffic's most successful in the United States, reaching number 7 on the Billboard 200 and becoming their only platinum-certified album there, indicating sales in excess of one million.
+The album was Traffic's most successful in the United States, reaching number 7 on the Billboard Top LPs chart and becoming their only platinum-certified album there, indicating sales in excess of one million.
 However, it failed to chart in the United Kingdom.
 The album features the minor hit "Rock & Roll Stew" and the title track, which received heavy FM airplay.

 Background

 It was Traffic's first studio album to feature percussionist Rebop Kwaku Baah, and the only studio appearance of drummer Jim Gordon and bassist Ric Grech.
 Grech had previously worked with Traffic singer/multi-instrumentalist Steve Winwood in the short-lived supergroup Blind Faith.
 This is the only Traffic album to feature two lead vocals by Jim Capaldi ("Light Up or Leave Me Alone" and "Rock & Roll Stew").
 His only other solo lead vocal on a Traffic studio album was on "Dealer" from Mr. Fantasy (1967).

 As with other Traffic albums, The Low Spark of High Heeled Boys featured varied influences, including jazz, folk music and Classical.
 The name of the album's title track was suggested by the actor Michael J. Pollard.

 The LP's front cover is notable for its top right and bottom left corners being clipped, giving the illusion of a three-dimensional cube.
 This effect would be repeated on their next album, Shoot Out at the Fantasy Factory.
 On original pressings of the UK and some European versions, the title of both the album and song are shown as 'The Low Spark of High-Heeled Boys' (with a hyphen) on the record labels.

+The title of the album and the eponymous single on it became the source of some controversy in the UK upon initial release.
+At that time, the phrase "high-heeled boys" was often used by British writers as a slang term referring to organized-crime assassins.
+When it became clear the song was not inspired by this and was using the term in a non-descriptive sense, the issue faded away.